duglin/knregistry/README.md

 First, we need to upload the source code for our application into Kubernetes so that our build process can use it.
 In this case we're going to use a ConfigMap.
 This has a few nice aspects to it:
-- it's easily populated via the `--from-file` option on `kubectl`
+- it's easily populated via the `--from-file` option on `kubectl create configmap`
 - it can be mounted as a volume into a pod fairly easily
-- if necessary I can switch it to use a Secret instead if security is an issue
+- if necessary, I can switch it to use a Secret instead if security is an issue
 - can use it with Knative services too at some point if I wanted to.
-Right now Knative doesn't allow generic Volumes to be mounted into Knative Services
+Right now Knative doesn't allow generic Volumes to be mounted into Knative Services - sadly
-  - sadly.

 ```bash
 $ kubectl create cm source --from-file=src